RedGoldBelt/jsb-js/README.md

 * Parts must not cross.
 * The notes must not exceed the tessitura of the part.

-Importantly, JSB.js employs a heuristic algotrithm, which is not based on machine learning.
+Importantly, JSB.js employs a heuristic algorithm, which is not based on machine learning.
 The database that determines which chord to try is manually calculated and compiled.

 ## Installation